Posts

 Resources for Small Firms

 Below are links to management and marketing resources for solos and small firms.
 Most are free and those with a fee are affordable.
 They include articles, books, products, and services.
 Use the links to expand your knowledge and build your practice.
-Articles: ABA , Findlaw , Justia , Lawyerist , and Lawyers.com Associations : ABA , State , Local , and Specialty Bar Associations Blogs : Bob Ambroggi , Nicole Black , Larry Bodine , Jim Callaway , Carolyn Elefant , Joan Feldman , Catherine Reach and Larry Bodine (see Lexblog to start blogging) Books: Building a Law Practice , Capturing and Keeping Clients , Legal Technology Guide , Marketing on the Internet , Small Firm Roadmap , and Solo By Choice CLE - ABA CLE , LawLine , and Solo Practice University Directories: FindLaw , Justia , Lawyers.com , and Martindale (see rankings ) Discussion Groups : Solo Sez (see review of discussion groups for lawyers) Marketing : Blogging , Business Cards , Pamphlets , Brochures
+Articles: ABA , Findlaw , Justia , Lawyerist , and Lawyers.com Associations : ABA , State , Local , and Specialty Bar Associations Blogs : Attorney at Work , Bob Ambroggi , Nicole Black , Jim Callaway , Carolyn Elefant , Joan Feldman , Catherine Reach and Larry Bodine (see Lexblog to start blogging) Books: Building a Law Practice , Capturing and Keeping Clients , Legal Technology Guide , Marketing on the Internet , Small Firm Roadmap , and Solo By Choice CLE - ABA CLE , LawLine , and Solo Practice University Directories: FindLaw , Justia , Lawyers.com , and Martindale (see rankings ) Discussion Groups : Solo Sez (see review of discussion groups for lawyers) Marketing : Blogging , Business Cards , Pamphlets , Broch

 Mentoring Lawyers